Andrea Luka Zimmerman: Films

 Here for Life (2019) is a long term collaboration with theatre-maker and founder of Cardboard Citizens, Adrian Jackson.
 The film follows ten Londoners through a city framed by capital and loss, as they navigate their wild and wayward way, travelling on their own terms towards a co-existence far stronger than 'community'.
 On reclaimed land they find themselves on the right side of history, caught between two train tracks, the present tense and future hopes.
 They question who has stolen what from whom, and how things might be fixed, in an often contradictory rite of passage.
 Finding solidarity in resistance, they demand the right to go on.
 Kieron Corless, Sight & Sound called it "A film of great compassion and political and aesthetic ambition, in which the idea of a collective is prioritized for a change, but without sacrificing or downplaying the individual voices and idiosyncrasies that it comprises".
 The film was widely and warmly received and notably moved in its reception beyond filmgoing audiences.
 Lemn Sissay wrote, "I just wanted to share the vastness of this beautiful piece of work with people".

+Wayfaring Stranger (2024) asks what it takes to find a liveable life on one’s own terms and without conflict with others and the environment.
+It charts the life of an itinerant character, embodied by seven performers, across seven days, representing seven decades.
+Wayfaring Stranger had its world premiere at the Rotterdam Film Festival on 25 January 2024, and its UK premiere at the BFI in London on 7 December 2024, with a Q&A hosted by artist Larry Achiampong.
+Marc van de Klashorst wrote: 'Hypnotic, introspective, and with a bewildering soundscape that pits the natural world against its manmade enemies, Wayfaring Stranger is a mesmerizing yet haunting journey through our relationship with ourselves and the world we live in.'
+Also 'Wayfaring Stranger is an immersive and contemplative work of singular cinema of the kind the world sadly sees far too little.